 These are used to indicate that the desired maximum and minimum value of CRAW have been exceeded.
 They are set in Force units.
-On CRAW being greater than the value set in CMAX the CRAWOR flag is set in both FLAG and STAT, the value of CRAW is also clamped to this value.
-On CRAW being less than the value set in CMIN the CRAWUR flag is set in both FLAG and STAT, the value of CRAW is also clamped to this value.
+On CRAW being greater than the value set in CMAX the CRAWOR flag is set in both FLAG and STAT.
+On CRAW being less than the value set in CMIN the CRAWUR flag is set in both FLAG and STAT.